Diabetes Management

 Description

-Get to know diabetes, how it affects your body, and how type 1 diabetes (T1D) and type 2 diabetes (T2D) differ to help you manage diabetes so that you get your blood glucose to goal.
+Get to know diabetes, how it affects your body, and how type 1 diabetes (T1D) and type 2 diabetes (T2D) differ.
+This will help you manage diabetes so that you get your blood glucose to goal.

 Description

-Many years ago, some healthcare teams told women with diabetes to avoid getting pregnant.
-Now, with better diabetes care and good planning, it is safe to get pregnant.
-The key is to manage your diabetes before getting pregnant and continue to take care of your diabetes as long as you are pregnant.
+Since we have better diabetes treatments than in the past and will help you plan ahead, it is safe to be pregnant when you have diabetes.
+The key to a healthy pregnancy is to manage your diabetes before getting pregnant and continue to take care of your diabetes as long as you are pregnant and breast feeding.

 Description